Davis-Monthan, Spangdahlem earn Innkeeper Awards

-Davis-Monthan Air Force Base, Ariz., and Spangdahlem Air Base, Germany, were recently named the 2017 Air Force Innkeeper Award winners.
+JOINT BASE SAN ANTONIO-LACKLAND, Texas —Davis-Monthan Air Force Base, Arizona, and Spangdahlem Air Base, Germany, were named the 2017 Air Force Innkeeper Award winners.

-The two bases were among eight finalists in two categories.
-Davis-Monthan won the large category (286 rooms or more), while Spangdahlem won the small category (285 rooms or fewer).
+Davis-Monthan and Spangdahlem were among eight finalists in two categories.
+Davis-Monthan won the large category (286 rooms or more) while Spangdahlem won the small category (285 rooms or fewer).

-“The hard work, dedication and commitment of the lodging managers and their team resulted in Spangdahlem and Davis-Monthan being recognized as the best lodging operations in the Air Force,” said Col. Donna Turner, AFSVA commander.
+“The hard work, dedication and commitment of the lodging managers and their team resulted in Davis-Monthan and Spangdahlem being recognized as the best lodging operations in the Air Force,” said Col. Donna Turner, AFSVA commander.

-Dover AFB, Del.; Mountain Home AFB, Idaho; and Laughlin AFB, Texas, joined Spangdahlem as small category finalists.
-Eielson AFB, Alaska; Hurlburt Field, Fla., and Incirlik AB, Turkey, joined Davis-Monthan as large category finalists.
+Eielson AFB, Alaska; Hurlburt Field, Florida, and Incirlik AB, Turkey, joined Davis-Monthan as large category finalists.
+Dover AFB, Delaware; Mountain Home AFB, Idaho; and Laughlin AFB, Texas, joined Spangdahlem as small category finalists.

 Each major command, or MAJCOM, nominated a lodging operation within its command to compete for the award.
 The lodging operations were evaluated on customer service, housekeeping, financial status and management.